sphan35/UFOs/README.md

 - If we were to go further with the filter, two filters could also be applied to search for UFO sightings in el cajon on that occcured on the date "1/4/2010".

 ![](images/UFO_two_filters.png)

+## Summary
+- Creating such a responsive webpage with a dynamic table that tailored to one's curiosity with the usage of filters was an amazing experience.
+Seeing the relationship and connectivity between javaScript and HTML demonstrated the power of coding to create a visual for users.
+- Drawback of this webpage
+  - A drawback I encountered with this project and the overall webpage was knowing how to orient the various frames of the data.
+At times during the project, my filter rows or boxes wouldn't line up correctly and it would be a process to figure out where in the HTML code I had gone wrong.
+Additionally, figuring out the functions of HTML to make the text white in the dark background wasn't clearly stated in the instructions.
+Thus, a lot of tinkering and googling was my biggest pet-peeve of this webpage creating.

+- Two recommendations for further development
+    1. A recommendation I would suggest to improve the webpage would be possibly including more features to the webpage so that there is less white space, or in the webpage's case, dark space.
+Theres a rectangular section of the webpage that has nothing in it, and possibly adding more images or links to other UFO sites would be a cool add-on for the webpage.

+    2. Another recommendation I could make for further development would be adding code that would address what happens in the dynamic table if a filter search doesn't match any data.
+For example, if someone types in el cajon in the "Enter a City" and 1/10/2010 in the "Enter Date" filter, nothing appears.
+Adding code that pops up a message like "No UFO Sighting here" would make the dynamic table more dynamic.
+Also, possibly fixing case sensitivity in the code would be an even better suggestion because search results for "El Cajon" doesn't register with the present code.